simonmichael/hledger/doc/PLAN-lots.md

   The plan doesn't detail this algorithm.
   Getting this right matters for determinism and for lot ids to sort correctly.

-  5. FIFO across accounts vs. per-account — The spec mentions FIFO (global) now and FIFO1 (per-account) later, but the plan only mentions FIFO.
+  5. All methods are per-account — lot selection is always scoped to the posting's account.
-  The stateful map design needs to accommodate both from the start or risk a rewrite.
+  The stateful map design accommodates this with Map Commodity (Map LotId (Map AccountName Amount)).

   6. Posting splitting — When a disposal/transfer selects multiple lots, postings are replicated.
   This changes the structure of transactions after they've been parsed and partially processed,